-This is the money a Tenant gives to their Landlord under the Tenancy Agreement or in connection with the tenancy, who then pays it to us for safe keeping.
-The Deposit is used as a security against a breach of the Tenant's obligations under the Tenancy Agreement, for example, failure to keep the Property in good repair and failure to pay the rent.
-Deposits in relation to Assured Shorthold Tenancies are limited to 5 weeks' rent where the annual rent is less than £50,000, or 6 weeks' rent where the annual rent is £50,000 or over.
+This is the money a Tenant gives to their Landlord under the Tenancy Agreement, who then pays it to us for safe keeping.
+The Deposit is used as security against breach of the Tenant's obligations under the Tenancy Agreement, for example failure to keep the Property in good repair and failure to pay the rent.